samid737/phaser3-plugin-pathbuilder/README.md

 # Phaser 3 Plugin Path Builder

-A tool to build paths used for tweens and Pathfollowers.
+A tool to build paths used for Pathfollowers.
 Draw and edit Lines, Bezier Curves, Splines and Ellipses during runtime and export them to Phaser.
 [Demo](https://samid737.github.io/pathbuilder/).

 ## Description

-* Path Builder is A useful tool for editing and building tween paths.
+* Path Builder is A useful tool for editing and building paths.
 * Draw your path in-game during runtime.
 * Export path as JSON Data.
 * Load them into Phaser and create awesome animations.